 It’s good to be honest about your goals and expectations regarding your participation in an Outdoor Odyssey.
 Located at the start of every trip description is a level rating.
 Use these to guide your choice.

-Beginning Level 1–4: Casual fare, 4–6 miles of travel per day, water is Class I or II or flat water
+Beginning Level 1–4: relaxing atmosphere, 4–6 miles of travel per day, water is Class I or II or flat water

 Indian Heaven Backpacking, Beginner Level 1–4